 It is vitally important that each student submits a Medical Treatment Authorization form before coming to Green Mountain.
 Medical personnel need a parent's or legal guardian's permission before giving treament to students who are under 18 years of age.
 For all students, we need to have basic information about a student's medical history and any medications currently taken, in case of emergency.
 Students will manage their own medication unless the student and/or parent would like to request the resident staff to be involved.
 An excellent clinic is nearby, which takes walk-in patients and charges moderately; we will drive students who need to be seen by a doctor.
 For emergencies, anyone present should call 911 as well as notifying the Resident Director, Rose Baker.

 What kind of security does the dorm have?

 Each student is issued a room key and the outside doors to the dorm complex are locked and require a key code to enter.
 Each dorm room has a dead bolt and an automatic closer.
 If a student accidentally locks him/herself out, there is a service desk they may contact, and a SMC staff person will confirm their identity and come unlock the room.

 The SMC campus is a very safe place, with a campus police force that patrols 24 hours a day.
 When off-campus, we recommend that all students walk or ride the bus in pairs or groups.
 When leaving campus, students of all ages must sign out on a list in the dorm lobby with their destination and time of leaving/returning.

 Should parents give their under-18 student permission to leave campus?

-Our students are not eligible to borrow books from UVM’s library or the local public library.
+Our students are not eligible to borrow books from SMC’s library or the local public library.
 GMCMF provides a small chamber music borrowing library.
 For reading, there are several excellent bookstores in town, and the local public library has an ongoing book sale.

 How much spending money will I need?